 - Take a temperature to make sure milk reaches 180ºF during BOIL stage.
 Unfortunately pressure cookers aren’t consistent with boiling the milk to 180ºF.
 If it hasn’t reached the proper temp, hit CANCEL, and press the SAUTE LOW / SIMMER.
 Cook and stir, checking the temperature until it reaches 180ºF.

-- You can use whole, 2%, or skim milk to make Instant Pot yogurt.
+- You can use whole, 2%, or skim milk.
 Skim milk may have to strain a bit longer to thicken, but is still equally delicious!

 - For the BOIL METHOD, the milk carton shouldn’t be labeled ULTRA PASTEURIZED.
 This will result in thin and watery yogurt.